tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 Forking from robust and time-proven codebases has several advantages with regards to security and risk of exploits being present.

-We have extended the Liquity codebase by introducing Governance capability to set certain parameters and to upgrade contracts as we expect Tenet Stablecoin Protocol to grow and adapt to the needs of the Tenet blockchain.
+We have extended the Liquity codebase by introducing Governance capability to set certain parameters and to upgrade contracts as we expect Tenet Stablecoin Protocol to grow and adapt to the needs of the Tenet protocol.

 We have also added support for multiple collateral types while Liquity only works with a single collateral type, ETH.